evilqubit/elastic-intro/README.md

 Moreover we used the _range_ query with age "lt" **less than** 40. where _range_ also supports "lte", "gt", and "gte"

-####2.
+####b.
 Filters

 Filters are **non-scoring** queries that can be used if the score has no importance.
 It's returns a _boolean_ that answers with yes or no **where the score is always = 1**

-so executing the following filter has no significance:
+so executing the following filter has no significance on the score, but will return only 2 docs:

 ```
 POST localhost:9200/test/users/_search